m-spangenberg/exercises_databases/README.md

 The Neo4j system uses a specialized data layout which makes it especially useful for traversing graphs.
 It uses one data loayout which it uses to store data on hard disk and another to store data in memory.

-* In-Memory data layour is optimized for `fast traversal`
+* In-Memory data layout is optimized for `fast traversal`
 * `Nodes` stored with labels, properties, and edge references
   * Nodes store list of incoming and outgoing edges
 * `Edges` stored with label, properties, and node references